-F: ENVIRONMENTAL INFORMA TION FORM (Continued)

-Prior Use(s)/Development(s):

-🗆 Residential  Industrial Commercial Agriculture Other:

-If residential use, number of units: Proposed Existing

-Studio # of Units 1 Bedroom # of Units

-2 Bedroom # of Units 3 Bedroom # of Units 4+Bedroom # of Units

-Total Number of Units: Total Number of Build ngs:

-Existing Conditions and Trends surroundings.
-[24 CFR 58.40(a)] : Describe the existing conditions o f the project area and its

-City-wide

-÷

-riate for the proposed site?
-If not,

-Ν/Α

-Prior Analysis:

-Have there been any prior Environmental Reviews completed for the proposed site or project within the last five (5) years.
-If yes, please attach copies of the Environmental Review. \Box Yes \boxtimes No
+F: ENVIRONMENTAL INFORMA ATION FORM (Continued) Prior Use(s)/Development(s): ☐ Residential ☐ Industrial ☐ Commercial ☐ Agriculture Other: If residential use, number of units: Proposed Existing Studio # of Units 1 Bedroom # of Units 2 Bedroom # of Units 3 Bedroom # of Units 4+Bedroom # of Units Total Number of Units: Total Number of Buildi ngs: Existing Conditions and Trends: surroundings.
+[24 CFR 58.40(a)] Describe the existing conditions of f the project area and its City-wide W 3 Is current zoning and use appropr discretionary approvals. iate for the proposed site?
+If not, p present a plan for obtaining any Prior Analysis: montal Povious acceptated for the the last five (5) years.
+If yes, pleas mental Reviews completed for the perion that the perion is a contract that the second in the second oroposed site or project within al Review. □ Yes ⋈ No

-OC Housing & Community Development Rehabilitation and Public Facilities & Improvements Applicant Proposal
+OC Housing & Community Development Rehabilitation and Public Facilities & Improvements Applicant Proposal HR AND PF&I - FY 2023-24

+F: ENVIRONMENTAL INFORMATION FORM (Continued)

-Has the site been involved in any other proposals previously submitted to this office?
+Has the site been involved in any other proposals previously submitted to this office? ☐ Yes ☐ No

-🗆 Yes  🖾 No

 Title of Prior Proposal:

-Applicant's Name:

-Eventual Result: Project Not Funded
+Eventual Result: ☐ Project Not Funded

-Project Funded \$
+☐ Project Funded \$

-Project Completed Date Completed
+☐ Project Completed Date Completed

-Project Cancelled Date Cancelled
+☐ Project Cancelled Date Cancelled

-Describe why project was ca ncelled:
+Describe why project was cancelled: